Do you want to manage your social media in your browser with notifications and live streaming?

 - For more options, go to the Settings menu and select ‘Mute’.
 Here, you can mute users (e.g. a particular account), text content (e.g. a hashtag or a particular word) or a source (e.g. a horoscope bot).

-Being able to mute users and key terms helps you to manage your Twitter stream more efficiently.
-You don’t need to unfollow somebody who is great most of the time, but really annoying during The Voice, and you can get rid of spammy bots or annoying auto-tweeters by muting them at source.
+Being able to mute users and key terms helps you manage your Twitter stream more efficiently.
+You don’t need to unfollow somebody who is great most of the time, but really annoying during The Voice, and you can get rid of spammy bots or annoying auto-tweeters by muting them at the source.

 This is an easy one – it’s free.
 Regardless of how many Twitter accounts you manage and how you set it up, TweetDeck is absolutely free.

 TweetDeck is a popular Twitter management tool that offers in-depth functionality for managing one or more Twitter accounts.
+I hope this article answered all your questions on how to use TweetDeck and get the most out of this extremely useful tool.

 Do you use TweetDeck?
 Would you consider it as part of your social media management suite?